SteveBarnett/Remixing/_thinking/map.md

     - Bringing together Grips, Valued Action, Precepts
         - Library of grips, in buckets-ish.
     - How would you advise a friend?
+    - Negative visualisation
 - Using grips like precepts.
     - Prohibition, Aspiration, Inspiration
     - Not rules to be good, but guides to examine deeply who we are.
     - Expressions of enlightened reality
+- Bringing a little humour in?
+See [The Comedian](/thinking/the-comedian/) notes.
+- Trusting the Gold grip: “What wants attention or acceptance right now?”

 ## Theory